-Established in 1981, the CUHK Faculty of Medicine has recently been rated 40th in world and 5th in Asia among the top medical schools by Quacquarelli Symonds, and the youngest on the top 10 league.
+Established in 1981, CU Medicine has recently been rated 40th in world and 5th in Asia among the top medical schools by Quacquarelli Symonds, and the youngest in the top 10 league.
 With a mere 40 years of establishment, the Faculty has succeeded in becoming a world-recognized hub of excellence in education, research and service.
 The Faculty’s ranking success is reflective of its commitment to innovation, a trait that has made its mark on the Faculty’s curricular design and pedagogy.

 Nicole Phoebe Tanner (MBChB 2019) is ready to vouch for the Faculty’s ‘ability to embrace change, creativity and diversity’.
 Enrolled in the Bachelor of Medicine and Bachelor of Surgery (MBChB) programme, Nicole said that what she values most about the programme is ‘the space to be creative’.

 It is this respect for creativity that helps spawn student-initiated projects.
 In fact, the Faculty of Medicine encourages innovation by building a strong research component in its curriculum.

 The Faculty is intent on providing early research experience to students such that they can enrich their medical practice with biomedical knowledge and clinical research.
 Under the Summer Research Internship Programme, Year 1 or Year 2 medical students can undertake research over a span of two months with the guidance of scientists from the School of Biomedical Sciences.

 Budding medical practitioners who have gained a firm foothold in biomedical sciences can better explain the scientific bases for diseases, and select the best form of treatment or management of diseases when they ply their trade in future.